Shadowing your ggplot lines. Forecasting confidence interval use case.

 size = 1) # point estimate

-For a multi-line plot, you should include the colour and group aesthetic as follows:
+To add variance bands for your multiple line ggplot graph, you should include the colour and group aesthetic as follows:

 library(tidyverse)